-French activists protest against Amazon in Black Friday backlash
+Block Friday: French activists try to disrupt discount shopping day

 “From the streets to parliament, we continue to fight against the impunity of the multinationals,” she wrote on Twitter.

-According to social media posts from Attac, a group that campaigns for more democratic globalization, there was also a sit-in outside an Amazon logistics center near Lyon, in eastern France.
+According to social media posts from Attac, a group that campaigns for more democratic globalization, there was also a sit-down protest outside an Amazon logistics center near Lyon, in eastern France.

 Video posted online by Attac showed police in riot helmets picking up activists and hauling them away.
-The Lyon protesters had erected a sign saying: “Amazon...
+The Lyon protesters had erected a sign saying: “Amazon ...
 Stop expansion, Stop Over-production!”

-In a e-mailed statement Amazon France said it respected the rights of people to express their opinions but that does not extend to organizing violent demonstrations where people work.
+In a e-mailed statement, Amazon France said it respected the rights of people to express their opinions but that did not extend to organizing violent demonstrations where people work.

 “The demonstrators and Attac are throwing around untrue allegations based on factual errors and are pointing the finger at Amazon for political ends,” it said.